Allegheny-Computer-Science-301-S2020/lab02-starter/writing/reflection.md

 3. How did you decide to plot the $x$ and $y$ axes points that you chose?`TODO`

-4. If you enhanced the view by adding size and color aggregates to your plotting code, how did these additions help you to see something that was previously ``invisible?''? `TODO`
+4. If you enhanced the view by adding size and color aggregates to your plotting code, how did these additions help you to see something that was previously "invisible"? `TODO`